-- 1. While keeping your fingers clear of the shear blades, shear a piece of scrap material that is the same as your workpiece along the full length of the blade, then inspect the cut. - If the machine correctly cuts to your satisfaction along the entire length of the blades, no adjustments are necessary. - If the cut is clean at one end and not the other, perform the following ADJUSTING THE SHEAR TABLE procedure on page 26. - If the condition of the cut on the ends is different from the cut in the middle, perform the following "Adjusting the Blade Bow" on page 26.
+- While keeping your fingers clear of the shear blades, shear a piece of scrap material that is the same as your workpiece along the full length of the blade, as shown in Figure 44, then inspect the cut. - If the machine correctly cuts to your satisfaction along the entire length of the blades, no adjustments are necessary.

+- If the cut is clean at one end and not the other, perform the following ADJUSTING THE SHEAR TABLE procedure that follows. - If the condition of the cut on the ends is different from the cut in the middle, perform the following "Adjusting the Blade Bow" on page 27.

-ADJUSTING THE SHEAR TABLE.
+ADJUSTING THE SHEAR TABLE